jonangeles-sanchez/jonangeles-sanchez/README.md

 - 👯 I’m looking to collaborate on ... any project :)
 - 🤔 I’m looking for help with ... selenium
 - 💬 Ask me about ... anything JavaScript <3 business & finance
 - 📫 How to reach me: ...
-Check the links on the left ;)
+Check the links on the left and below ;)
 - ⚡ Fun fact: ...
 I own a muscle car and love driving it
 <!--
 <h3 align="left">Languages and Tools:</h3>